spassvogel/gilles-game/src/docs/work.md

 Objects now inherit a lot of stuff from tiled and have a lot of unused properties.
 - [ ] Lets get rid of this.
 - [ ] Also, to ensure objects properly overlap in the scene (and to simplify) lets put all objects in a layer called 'objects'

+### 2024-03-25 Tutorial

+Make a tutorial component that can collapse and expand.

+When expanded it shows portrait of a questgiver, fluff text and the assignment text.
+Should it have a technical explanation about which buttons to click?
+It also has a button to skip tutorial.

+When collapsed it shows the assignment text.

+~~To determine at which step we are we check the store if we completed each step, ascending.
+For the skip tutorial there is also a boolean in redux.
+The current step is stored in useMemo~~

+For every step there is a component.
+It checks the store to see whether player has completed the assignment.
+If so, it advances the currentStepIndex to the next value.

+There is a template component that they all use to ensure the steps look the same.
+The first step can be an introduction step.

+By way of usePrevious we store the previous step.
+This way we know if a step was just completed and we can show a celebration message per step.

+There exists in the parent a mapping between step index and step component.